Glanders (Burkholderia mallei)

 Risk Factors:

-People who work certain jobs, such as those who are exposed to infected horses, mules, and donkeys, as well as laboratory personnel who work with the bacteria are at the most risk of contracting glanders.
+People who work with infected horses, mules, and donkeys, and lab workers who work with the bacteria are at the most risk of developing glanders.
 However, because precautions are used, these infections are rare.
 People who travel to countries where glanders is endemic in animals are also at risk.

 Symptoms